-- b.
+- public policy-such as advocating for older adults at local, state, regional, or national levels - research-such as administering grants, or promoting methodological or statistical improvements - b.
 Past scholarly achievements in the field of gerontology.
 Nominees must have been engaged in recognized work related to gerontology and must have demonstrated an active interest and commitment to gerontology.
 This interest can be demonstrated in a variety of ways, such as the following: - developing innovative curricula for gerontology tracks - winning teaching awards for gerontology courses - leading nationally recognized aging-related programs - publishing in peer-reviewed journals - engaging in funded research projects - chairing symposia at national conventions - c.
-Involvement in GSA activities.4 Nominees must show evidence of a strong and sustained commitment to the Society by participating in a minimum of four of the following activities: - performing reviews of GSA abstracts or journal submissions - volunteering on a committee/workgroup/advisory panel/member group program within GSA - volunteering in member engagement programs and products (webinars, workshops, etc.) - serving as an Interest Group convener - publishing articles in GSA journals - applying and/or serving as a nominator for a GSA Award - participating in the GSA Mentor Match program as either a mentor or mentee - contributing to the GSA Annual Scientific Meeting by chairing symposia or giving presentations - supporting GSA by giving to a donation fund - other relevant GSA activity involvement - 3.
+Involvement in GSA activities.4 Nominees must show evidence of a strong and sustained commitment to the Society by participating in a variety of activities, such as the following: - performing reviews of GSA abstracts or journal submissions - volunteering on a committee/workgroup/advisory panel/member group program within GSA - volunteering in member engagement programs and products (webinars, workshops, workgroups, review panels, etc.) - serving as an Interest Group convener - publishing articles in GSA journals - applying and/or serving as a nominator for a GSA Award - participating in the GSA Mentor Match program as either a mentor or mentee - contributing to the GSA Annual Scientific Meeting by chairing symposia or giving presentations, promoting meeting to colleagues/students, - supporting GSA by giving to a donation fund - other relevant GSA activity involvement - 3.
 Additional criteria for specific sections include the following: